Liechtenstein Crypto Tax 3

 Tax credits and incentives

-Tax regulation of cryptocurrencies in Liechtenstein
+Taxation of cryptocurrency in Liechtenstein

-Declaration of income from cryptocurrencies
+Declaration of Income from Cryptocurrencies

 Capital gains tax